EdwinVW/akka.net-warehouse-sample/README.md

 Also the constructor shows how the actor handles recovering from restarts using the *Recover* method from the base-class.
 In this sample I've used a generic JObject to deserialize the events from storage.

 Notice how I use the convenient *IsRecovering* property from the base-class to determine whether I'm handling a new event as a result of command that came in (*false*) or I'm replaying a historical event (*true*).

+### Initializing Azure Table Storage
+In the solution I've included a Powershell script *preparepersistence.ps1*.
+This script does 2 things:

+1. Start the local Azure Storage Emulator.
+2. Delete **any** existing tables in development storage.

+You can use this script to initialize the environment before running the sample.

 ## Disclaimer
 This is sample code and should be treated as such.
 I've demonstrated only a small portion of the Akka.NET framework and possibilities.
 Also I've cut a lot of corners which I wouldn't ever do in production code.